tevaughan/modgraph/README.md

 ## Beauty, Symmetry, and Simplicity

-The goal of my project is, for each modulus, to produce something that is beautiful to behold.
+The goal of my project is, for any modulus that one might pick, to produce something that is beautiful to behold.
 Thus the project might qualify as an effort at mathematical art.

 There seems to be beauty in symmetry.

+Moreover, there seems always to be symmetry, and therefore beauty, in any complex thing that is arranged in the simplest possible way.

+In the physical world, the idea of simplicity in a complex thing seems to be associated with the minimum internal energy of the thing.
 One way to search for beauty in the physical world is to look for things that are symmetric.
 When I was a graduate-student in physics (still enrolled as a student but working at a job away from school), I met a physicist, Ilya Vitebsky, who pointed out to me that, in nature, any physical system tends to show its maximally symmetric arrangement when the system falls into the configuration corresponding to its minimum internal energy.
 At minimum energy in a system made of parts, maximum symmetry is also associated with the idea of maximum order among the parts, and there seems to be something beautiful in a right ordering of parts.
 That idea comes into play here, as I describe below.

 A few years earlier, while I was an undergraduate at the University of Oklahoma, I had the habit of reading every issue of *Scientific American*.
-At that time (in the late 1980s), there used to be, in that magazine, a regularly appearing article, always under the same title, "Mathematical Recreations."
+At the time (in the late 1980s), there used to be, in that magazine, a regularly appearing article, always under the same title, "Mathematical Recreations."
 In each installment of Mathematical Recreations, the author illustrated some simple but fun mathematical idea.
-In one of those articles, the author introduced the map of squared integers under a modular arithmetic.
+In one of those articles, the author introduced the map of squared integers under modular arithmetic.

 What attracted me to the idea was the beauty in the illustrations accompanying the article.
 Each illustration was a two-dimensional depiction of the graphs